 In a small saucepan, melt 1/4 cup of butter over low heat.
 Slowly add 1/4 cup of all-purpose flour while whisking constantly.
 Cook roux for 1 – 2 minutes or until it is bubbly and golden in color.

 Whisk roux into chili and cook for an additional 30 minutes.

 When thickening soups, stews, and sauces it is important to use the correct ratio of starch to liquid.
 The general rule of thumb is 1 tablespoon of cornstarch or flour for every 1 cup of liquid.

 When using the Roux Method use 1 tablespoon of powdered starch plus 1 tablespoon of fat or butter.
 This ratio will thick 1 cup of liquid.

 Pro Tip: Do not boil powdered starch for too long as it will not stay thick but thin out again.
-Simmer liquid to required thickness and serve.
+Simmer liquid to the required thickness and serve.

 Making Slow Cooker Chili Thicker and Creamier

 There are several ways that you can make your chili thicker and creamier.
-One way is to add dairies such as milk or sour cream.
+One way is to add dairy such as milk or sour cream.
 Another way is to add a thickening agent like cornstarch.